This post is also available in: Italiano (Italian)

 Are you planning a trip to the Land of the Rising Sun and you want to make sure you’re not going to miss anything?
 Here’s our list of the best souvenirs from Japan that are fun, traditional and affordable.
 With useful tips on how to carry them back with you on a flight, and who you might buy them for.
 After all you can’t return home without buying some delicious matcha tea, a few kokeshi dolls or a pair of cool chopsticks, right?

 Some of the cutest ones we bought (but we’re nerds so…!) were Sailor Moon special edition items at Universal Studios Japan because they were having a Summer event at the park.
+During our trip to Miyajima island we found beautiful mini-armor sets of the legendaryJapanese samurai.
 Keep your eyes open and you’ll find a lot of interesting treasures!

 Matcha tea and matcha sets

 Matcha tea comes as a green powder.
 The tea leaves are harvested and ground into this powder: you will probably see it used during a tea ceremony in Japan.

 Studies on matcha have shown a variety of benefits, like helping liver, heart health and weight loss.
 Rich in antioxidants, it is a great alternative to coffee, because it is a natural stimulant.
 The effect (I drink mine every day now) lasts longer than an espresso cup… even hours!

 What you need to know is that the best Matcha is harvested in the Uji prefecture and in every shop you will find 3 grades.
 Culinary, Premium and Ceremonial.
 Culinary is the matcha powder you use for baking and preparing drinks like matcha latte.
 Premium is a mid-high quality, that you can drink on its own or with some milk.
 Ceremonial is the most expensive one, generally used for the tea ceremonies and in Buddhist temples.